gnif/LookingGlass/README.md

 ## Documentation

 ** IMPORTANT **
-This project contains submodules that must be checked out if building from the git repository!
+This project contains submodules that must be checked out by "git clone --recurse-submodules" if building from the git repository!

 Please also be sure to see the following files for more information